brandonjordan1/jsURL/README.md

 Usage
 =====

-To get the value of a URL parameter/variable use <pre>getValue("key");</pre>
+To get the value of a URL parameter/variable use:

+`getValue("key");`

-Key meaning the name of the parameter/variable.
+"key" being the name of the parameter/variable.

 Example Usage
 =====

 Not getting it?
-That's cool.
 Here's a simple usage example to help you out.

 <b>Example URL:</b> yourwebsite.com/yourpage.html?yourvariablehere=yourvaluehere

-<pre>var urlparam = getValue("yourvariablehere");</pre>
+`var urlparam = getValue("yourvariablehere");`

 The script would then get the value of the varible in the address and return the value <i>"yourvaluehere"</i>, so the value of variable in your script would become <b>yourvaluehere</b>.
 Make sense?